NosajGithub/stock-quote-slackbot/README.md

 ## Background
 Stockbot is Slack's Python-based [real-time messaging bot](https://github.com/slackhq/python-rtmbot) wrapped around Łukasz Banasiak's [Python wrapper](https://github.com/lukaszbanasiak/yahoo-finance/) for the Yahoo Finance API.

+### Usage

+There are two ways to use stockbot.
+The first is to input the trigger word ('quote' by default) and one or more stock tickers.
+You'll get back a separate reply for each stock listed.

+The second usage is to enter the word 'range', a ticker symbol, and a start and end date.
+Stockbot will return the average stock price over that date range.

+In both cases, the trigger word must be the first word in the message.
+It is not case sensitive.

+### Example Usage

+    >>> quote GOOG YHOO
+    Stock​: 'GOOG'
+    Current Price​: $742.60
+    Day Range​: $741.27 - $754.93
+    52 Wk Range​: $486.23 - $762.71
+    YoY Change​: +39%
+    Market Cap​: $510.70B

+    Stock​: 'YHOO'
+    Current Price​: $33.81
+    Day Range​: $32.85 - $33.83
+    52 Wk Range​: $27.20 - $51.68
+    YoY Change​: -33%
+    Market Cap​: $31.93B

+    >>> range yhoo 2014-11-30 2015-11-30
+    The average price for 'YHOO' from 2014-11-30 to 2015-11-30 is: $40.41

 ### Dependencies
 * [numpy](https://pypi.python.org/pypi/numpy)
 * [websocket-client](https://pypi.python.org/pypi/websocket-client/)